swusteven/ResearchOrSwim/README.md

 # ResearchOrSwim

 ReserchOrSwim is a stock investing analytics dashboard based on 3 investing principles - price momentum, earning fundamentals and Wall Street sentiments.
-It simplified your investment research process as it's just simple as just one click away.
+It simplified your investment research process as simple as just one click away.

 ---